appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/best-practices.md

 - If you have configured a multi-instance setup, manually pull the `master` branch in the *Production* instance to deploy changes.
 If you are an enterprise user, set up [Git CD](/advanced-concepts/version-control-with-git/cd-with-git) to automatically pull and deploy the `master` branch.

-- To prevent conflicts, multiple developers should avoid making changes to the same UI elements on the same page, even if they are working on different branches

 - Keep branches and pull requests short-lived to streamline the development process and minimize conflicts.